synfonaut/Open-Directory/README.md

 * credit font awesome in about
 * when showing a deleted category ...should show it's actually deleted
 * under upload link, let users know they can use add.bico.media, but they shouldn't be uploading content that isn't theirs or in the public domain
+* search is showing deleted links
+* category should show number of links in search

 ## After Conference
 - Real scaling plan